kognise/obsidian-aviation/FAR/Volume 4/F Policy statements/0398 Guidelines for individual determinations of basic essential air service.md

 ### §398.1   Purpose.

 The purpose of this part is to establish general guidelines for the determination of basic essential air service for each eligible place under 49 U.S.C.
 41731 and 41732.
-Procedures for the determination of the essential air service level for a place are contained in part 325 of this chapter.
+Procedures for the determination of the essential air service level for a place are contained in [[Volume 4/B Procedural regulations/0325 Essential air service procedures.md|part 325 of this chapter]].

 ### §398.2   Number and designation of hubs.